Introduction from Graduate Studies and Postdoctoral Affairs

 Even seasoned presenters, performers, and politicians experience fear in some form when they’re in front of a crowd.
 The difference between experienced and novice presenters is that those with experience have learned how to channel fear into productive energy.
 The goal is to learn how to control fear, not eliminate it.
 The Teaching Tip on Controlling Nervousness has tips to understand and control this reaction.

-It is most likely that the course you TA in Fall 2020 will be a remote course; however, in some programs with pre-existing online programs, you might be TA-ing an online course.
-Being a TA for an online or remote course may be challenging at first because you may never meet students face to face.
+Being a TA for an online course may be challenging at first because you may never meet students face to face.
 Communication is often asynchronous and text-based.
 Rest assured that these challenges can be addressed.
 It is important to know what your role is as an online TA and to follow the recommendations and best practices of Being a TA in Online Courses and Communicating with Students.
 Additionally, you may need to know how to facilitate Effective Online Tutorials, Hold Virtual Office Hours, or Facilitate Online Discussions.

 For a more advanced resource on teaching online, see the Centre for Extended Learning’s resource, Fostering Engagement: Facilitating Online Courses in Higher Education (you may find the Online Facilitator Checklist particularly valuable).